jop611/chips_circuits/README.md

 **Heuristic**

-The netlists are sorted by Manhattan distance
+The netlists are sorted by the average amount of connections coming to or from the gate

 ## Testing
 To use this code you first run: